JesperFischer/NLP-exam/README.md

 ```

 ### Visualizing the topics
-Now to visualize the results as an interactive intertopic distance map, the following code can be run
+Now to visualize the results as a barchart, the following code can be run

 ```python
 Bertopic_model.visualize_barchart()
 ```

 ![](Readme_figures/Topics.png)

 ### To get the dynamic topic representation: